zachleat/zachleat.com/web/_posts/2015-11-17-frameworks.md

 > “It seems to me that developer ergonomics should be less important than our users’ needs.”—Paul Lewis

 One of the great things about Paul’s post is that his data clearly debunks a relationship between framework file size and JavaScript execution time.
-Notably, React and Polymer had similar results despite Polymer having ~3.5x the file size.
+Notably, React and Polymer had similar results despite React having ~3.5x the file size.

 _(Related: Scott Jehl’s [More Weight Doesn’t Mean More Wait](https://www.filamentgroup.com/lab/weight-wait.html))_